"To support and provide learning opportunities for students in the

 Placentia -Yorba Linda Unified School District."

 Founded in 2012, the REACH Foundation, an education non-profit, was created to support enrichment programs in Academics, Arts and Athletics for 34 schools (Grades K-12) in PYLUSD.

 Our mission is to enrich, inspire and engage learners through educational experiences in collaboration with PYLUSD and our community.

 The foundation of our activities, programs, and events is to advocate for 21st-century learning skills, promoting the 4 C’s: Critical thinking, Creativity, Collaboration, and Communications.
 These key skills that are a part of our Mission statement are broken out into three categories:

-The REACH Foundation will use 21st Century learning skills as the tool to measure the value of the programs we support.
+The REACH Foundation uses 21st Century learning skills as the tool to measure the value of the programs we support.

 "You make a life by what you give." -Winston Churchill.
 The positive PYLUSD K-12 experience my kids had inspired me to volunteer with the foundation in 2014.
 Serving on the foundation's board has been rewarding.
 It is inspiring to see how the programs we offer students spark interest and encouragement in learning. "